 B. Highly motivated students.
 All thirty (30) Scholars' who will began the program will complete it.
 Each of the thirty (30) Scholars will earn the full seven (7) hours of credit.

-C. The successful class for Scientific Models and Data Analysis is a for-credit program, which includes academic and interpersonal/social components.
+C. The successful class for Integration of Biological & Statistical Sciences is a for-credit program, which includes academic and interpersonal/social components.
 A full percent of the students thought the balance of activities will be "Excellent", "Very Good," or "Good" and the university courses offered are carefully selected as likely to "count" as part of the general education requirements at virtually any institution the students might later attend.

-D. The work of the executive director Dr. Anant P. Godbole, the instructors, professors, counselors and, especially, the GS Scientific Models & Data Analysis assistant director, Ms. Angela Haga.
+D. The work of the executive director Dr. Anant P. Godbole, the instructors, professors, counselors and, especially, the GS Integration of Biological & Statistical Sciences assistant director, Ms. Angela Haga.

-This Governor's School for Scientific Models and Data Analysis program will be highly successful.
+This Governor's School for Integration of Biological & Statistical Sciences program will be highly successful.
 We will have a challenging curriculum, an enthusiastic faculty and staff, and a gifted and talented group of Scholars.
-The Governor's Schools are among Tennessee's best investments, and the entire Scientific Models and Data Analysis team is already looking forward to an even better program in 2018.
+The Governor's Schools are among Tennessee's best investments, and the entire Integration of Biological & Statistical Sciences team is already looking forward to an even better program in 2020.